jirehcwe/p1-rasterizer/README.md

 The project has 7 parts, divided into 3 sections, worth a total of 100 possible points.
 Some require only a few lines of code, while others are more substantial.

 **Section I: Rasterization (suggested completion checkpoint: Sunday 1/29)**

-1. Rasterizing single-color triangles (15 pts)
+* Part 1: Rasterizing single-color triangles (15 pts)
-2. Antialiasing triangles (15 pts)
+* Part 2: Antialiasing triangles (15 pts)
-3. Transforms (10 pts)
+* Part 3: Transforms (10 pts)

 **Section II: Sampling**

-4. Barycentric coordinates (10 pts)
+* Part 4: Barycentric coordinates (10 pts)
-5. "Pixel sampling" for texture mapping (15 pts)
+* Part 5: "Pixel sampling" for texture mapping (15 pts)
-6. "Level sampling" with mipmaps for texture mapping (25 pts)
+* Part 6: "Level sampling" with mipmaps for texture mapping (25 pts)

 **Section III: (optional, possible extra credit) Art Competition**

-7. Draw something interesting!
+* Part 7: Draw something interesting!

 There is a fair amount of code in the CGL library, which we will be using for future assignments.
 The relevant header files for this assignment are *vector2D.h*, *matrix3x3.h*, *color.h*, and *renderer.h*.

 Here is a very brief sketch of what happens when you launch `draw`: An `SVGParser` (in *svgparser.\**) reads in the input *svg* file(s), launches a OpenGL `Viewer` containing a `DrawRend` renderer, which enters an infinite loop and waits for input from the mouse and keyboard.
 DrawRend (*drawrend.\**) contains various callback functions hooked up to these events, but its main job happens inside the `DrawRend::redraw()` function.
 The high-level drawing work is done by the various `SVGElement` child classes (*svg.\**), which then pass their low-level point, line, and triangle rasterization data back to the three `DrawRend` rasterization functions.

 Here are the files you will be modifying throughout the project:

 1. *drawrend.cpp*, *drawrend.h*
 2. *texture.cpp*
 3. *transforms.cpp*